Indiana vs. Ohio State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 147.3

-Indiana is 6-6-0 against the spread this season compared to Ohio State's 3-8-0 ATS record.
-The Hoosiers have gone over the point total in seven games, while Buckeyes games have gone over eight times.
-Over the past 10 games, Indiana has a 6-4 record against the spread while going 7-3 overall.
-Ohio State has gone 3-7 against the spread and 8-2 overall in its last 10 matches.
+Indiana has compiled a 6-6-0 record against the spread this season, while Ohio State is 3-8-0.
+The Hoosiers have a 7-5-0 record going over the point total, while games involving the Buckeyes have a record of 8-3-0 when it comes to hitting the over.
+In the last 10 games, Indiana is 6-4 against the spread and 7-3 overall while Ohio State has gone 3-7 against the spread and 8-2 overall.

 Bet on this or any college basketball matchup at BetMGM